Cray-HPE/sat/docs/developer/documentation.md

 ### Man Page Makefile

-When creating a new man page, ensure it is added to the ``all`` target in ``docs/man/Makefile``.
+As long as the man page rst file follows the naming convention mentioned above, it will be automatically recognized and built by the ``all`` target in ``docs/man/Makefile``.

 ### Man Page Headers